Portal North Bridge Project

 Total Cost: $2.2 billion

-The existing, 114-year-old Portal Bridge was built by the Pennsylvania Railroad and entered revenue service in November 1910.
-The bridge carried more than 450 daily Amtrak and NJ TRANSIT trains and 200,000 daily passengers, a critical link in the congested territory between Newark, NJ and New York Penn Station.
+The existing, 116-year-old Portal Bridge was built by the Pennsylvania Railroad and entered revenue service in November 1910.
+The bridge carries more than 450 daily Amtrak and NJ TRANSIT trains and 200,000 daily passengers, a critical link in the congested territory between Newark, NJ and New York Penn Station.
 The two-track, moveable span is a major bottleneck and source of delay, particularly when the aging bridge malfunctions during opening and closing for maritime traffic.